WHAT IS A PRIOR NOTICE OF EXERCISE?

 How can I remedy to this situation?

 To remedy the situation, you will have to pay the arrears and/or make good any other defaults mentioned in the prior notice of exercise or repay the entire amount due to the creditor.
 All prior notices to exercise are unique and need to be reviewed by a professional.
 Contact us for a free consultation at 1 (877) 220-7738.
-In less than 10 minutes we will then able to determine if you qualify for a mortgage loan with us
+In under 10 minutes, we will be able to determine if you qualify for a mortgage loan with us